Subspace method of moments for ab initio 3-D single-particle cryo-EM reconstruction: Numerical Results

-On the dataset with the highest noise level ($\text{SNR} = 1/64$), we run RELION’s high-resolution 3-D refinement using the \textit{ab initio} models obtained by the SGD-based method and the subspace MoM.
-We use RELION’s default parameters, except that we set the cutoff of the initial low-pass filter to $15 \A$.
-The refinements converge in 15 and 14 iterations, respectively, yielding final models with resolutions $4.47 \A$ and $3.53 \A$ compared to the ground truth.
-During the 3-D refinement, RELION automatically splits the dataset into two halves and reconstructs a separate model for each half.
-In~\cref{fig:refinement_resolutions}, we show the resolution progression for each half throughout the refinement process.
-We observe that initialization with the \textit{ab initio} model provided by the subspace MoM results in substantially faster convergence to a high-resolution reconstruction.
-Although RELION randomly splits the dataset, so the two runs are not based on identical halves, the results nonetheless provide strong evidence that improved \textit{ab initio} modeling benefits downstream refinement.
-Selected reconstructed volumes during the course of the refinement are shown in~\cref{fig:final_models}.
+Finally, for the dataset with SNR $1/256$, we run RELION’s high-resolution 3-D refinement using the \textit{ab initio} models obtained by the SGD-based method and SubspaceMoM.
+We use RELION’s default parameters with fixed half-sets, except that we set the cutoff of the initial low-pass filter to $15 \A$.
+Both refinements converge in 14 iterations.
+The refinement initialized with the SGD-based method becomes trapped in a local minima with final resolution $41.77 \A$, reflecting the difficulty of orientation estimation at this noise level.
+In contrast, the refinement initialized with SubspaceMoM produces a model closely resembling the ground truth with final resolution $4.21 \A$.
+These results indicate that the low-resolution model provided by SubspaceMoM serves as a reasonable initialization that improves the robustness of the whole reconstruction process.
+In~\cref{fig:refinement_resolutions}, we plot the per-iteration half-map resolutions for both refinements, and in~\cref{fig:final_models} we show selected reconstructed volumes from each refinement process.